Prospective Students | Current Students

-Continuing Education students who are in a required course of study leading to a degree may be eligible for Stafford Loans.
+Continuing and Distance Education students who are in a required course of study leading to a degree may be eligible for Stafford Loans.
 In addition, VSAC sponsors a non-degree grant program for eligible students.
 Read more about financial aid.

 What are course sequences or certificates?
 How can these programs help in my career?

 Course sequences or certificates are very appealing to working adults.
 They give you the opportunity to complete a concentrated series of courses in a specific field.
 They offer a good way to transition into a new career path or to acquire specific training that can result in professional advancement.
 Courses in a sequence or certificate can often be applied towards a degree program at UVM.

 How will I fit in as an adult student at UVM?

 You won’t be alone.
 Over 1,500 adult and part-time students are enrolled in classes at UVM.
 Most Evening classes are comprised of both adult students and undergraduate students.
 All students have access to a wide range of campus and student services.

 Are Evening classes the equivalent of those courses offered during the day?

 Yes, Evening courses are the same as day courses except that they are offered at a time that is more convenient for students who work during the day.
 All courses are taught by approved UVM faculty.